 What an image restore means

-It’s important to realize exactly what restoring an image actually means: it replaces everything on the disk with the contents of the image.
+It’s important to realize what restoring an image means: it replaces everything on the disk with the contents of the backup image.

-If you took an image backup on Monday, and it’s now Wednesday, restoring Monday’s image backup will overwrite everything on the hard disk, and your machine will be as it was at the time of that backup.
-Everything that happened on Tuesday and Wednesday would be lost.
+If you took an image backup on Monday and now it’s Wednesday, restoring Monday’s image backup will overwrite everything on the hard disk, and your machine will be as it was at the time of that Monday backup.
+Everything you did on your computer on Tuesday and Wednesday would be lost.

-If “what happened” was a malware infection, then that’s conceivably exactly what we want.
-On the other hand, if you did important work on Tuesday and Wednesday you don’t want to lose, you’ll want to save that work somehow: you could copy the new files elsewhere, or create a new image backup prior to restoring the old one.
+If you’re restoring because of a malware infection, then that’s exactly what we want: to restore the computer to its state before the malware arrived.
+On the other hand, if you don’t want to lose important work you did on Tuesday and Wednesday, you need to save that work before the restoration.
+You could copy the new files elsewhere or create a new image backup.

-Of course, if “what happened” was a hard drive failure and replacement, you may not have a choice.
-You’ll simply restore the most recent image you have.
+Of course, if you’re restoring because of a hard drive failure, you may not have a choice.
+You’ll simply restore the most recent image you have to the replacement drive.

 Step one: boot from the emergency disk

-Unfortunately, exactly how to boot from an emergency disk varies from machine to machine.
-Check the instructions for your specific computer to learn how to boot from the emergency disk (CD/DVD or USB) you created earlier.
+Exactly how to boot from an emergency disk varies from machine to machine.
+Check the instructions for your specific computer to learn how to boot from the CD/DVD or USB emergency disk you created earlier.

-In some cases, it’s a simple choice made at boot time.
+In some cases, it’s a simple choice at boot time.

-In other cases, most notably newer machines with UEFI and Secure Boot, the process is more complex.
+In other cases, most notably newer machines with UEFI and Secure Boot, the process can be more complex.

 Locate the image